-If you answered yes to one or more of the above questions, I would definitely recommend learning PowerShell.
+If you answered yes to one or more of the above questions, I would recommend learning PowerShell.

 PowerShell gives MUCH more helpful information in each cmdlet.
-(Pronounced command-let). you load entire modules of commands for the applications installed in your system..
-There is secure application signing, there’s thousands of scripts that all talk to each other using native .net libraries and its all object based… That is the best part.
+(Pronounced command-let). you load entire modules of commands for the applications installed in your system.
+There is secure application signing, there’s thousands of scripts that all talk to each other using native .NET libraries and it’s all object based… That is the best part.

 Windows PowerShell is an evolution of the command line – a combination of a DOS shell and scripting environment.
 It can help with repetitive tasks; processes acting on many files at once, automating and scheduling tasks, and configuring Windows components and services.
-PowerShell is not only for running DOS commands, it is far more flexible than that.
+PowerShell is not only for running DOS commands, but also far more flexible than that.
 It supports complex decision making, connecting to a wide variety of data sources, and even building graphical user interfaces.

-PowerShell is now an essential skill for IT and server administrators, and is often used when deploying maintenance scripts across an entire organization.
+PowerShell is now an essential skill for IT and server administrators and is often used when deploying maintenance scripts across an entire organization.
 It is now an essential requirement / skill for a Systems Administrator.
 So, let us start learning PowerShell.